aleph-im/aleph-sdk-ts/README.md

 When I started this project, it was just for adding TS support to the [Aleph-JS](https://github.com/aleph-im/aleph-js) project.
 This project is still under development, please consider this if you are using it.

+## Quick Start

+- An API reference is available in the `/docs` directory, [and online](https://aleph-im.github.io/aleph-sdk-ts/index.html)
+- For guides and use-cases check the [Aleph TS SDK Gitbook](https://aleph-im.gitbook.io/ts-sdk/)

 ## Installation

 ### Use it in your project